matsumoto23/FalCAuN-with-SGA/README.md

 ```sh
 ./bench_name.kts mode
 ```
-The variable mode must be one of 'original', 'partial', 'abstract' corresponding to the method NOABS, DISJSENSE, COARSEST in the paper, respectively.
+The variable mode must be one of 'original', 'partial', 'abstract', corresponding to the method NOABS, DISJSENSE, COARSEST in the paper, respectively.
 For example, you can run AT1 with COARSEST with the following command:
 ```sh
 ./AT1.kts abstract
 ```

 ## Run AT/CC with other specifications
-To run falsification of AT/CC models with other specifications, please refer to [Tutorial for AT benchmarks](/FalCAuN/example/kotlin/AT/tutorial.md) and change the initiallization of input/output mappers and STL properties.
+To run falsification of AT/CC models with other specifications, please refer to [Tutorial for AT benchmarks](/FalCAuN/example/kotlin/AT/tutorial.md) and change the initialization of input/output mappers and STL properties.

-## Description of implementaion of specification-guided abstraction
+## Description of implementation of specification-guided abstraction